Charles Whitworth (MP)

+Early life

-Whitworth was the son of Francis Whitworth, Member of Parliament for Minehead from 1723 to 1742 and was educated at Westminster School and at Lincoln's Inn.
+Whitworth was the son of Joan Windham of Clarewell, Gloucestershire, and Francis Whitworth, Member of Parliament for Minehead from 1723 to 1742 and was educated at Westminster School and at Lincoln's Inn.
+His paternal uncle was Charles Whitworth, 1st Baron Whitworth.

+Career

 Whitworth represented the constituencies of Minehead from 1747 until 1761, and Bletchingley until 1768, in which year he was knighted.
 He then represented Minehead until 1774, East Looe until 1775 and Saltash until his death in 1778.
 He served in the army for a short time and was made lieutenant-governor of Gravesend and Tilbury for life in 1758.
 Whitworth was Chairman of Ways and Means from 1768 until his death.

 The major contribution made by Sir Charles to the statistics of Great Britain consisted of the production of the first complete Balance of Trade (Visible trade) for the country together with individual commercial accounts of Great Britain and all known countries during the period 1697–1773, a major task he completed two years before his death.

 Whitworth was an active early member of the Society for the Encouragement of Arts, Manufactures and Commerce in 1754.

+Personal life

-He married Martha, the daughter of Richard Shelley, a commissioner of the stamp office.
-He had three sons and four daughters, and his heir was his eldest son, Charles Whitworth, 1st Earl Whitworth.
+In 1749, Whitworth married Martha Shelley (d.
+1786), the daughter of Richard Shelley, a commissioner of the stamp office.
+Together, they had three sons and four daughters, including: